Canon T6 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the A9 have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T6 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.